nventive/HttpClientUtilities/README.md

 ### FluentUriBuilder

-The `FluentUriBuilder` is designed to help build composable URI when calling APIs.
+The `FluentUriBuilder` is designed to help build composable Uri when calling APIs.

 Here is an example: